Lachlancg/Classification-of-Patient-Risk/README.md

-# Data-Science-ACW-
+# Data-Science-ACW
-This repo contains the coursework submission for my third year data science module.
+This repo contains the coursework submission for my third year Data Mining and Decision Systems module.